dlbewley/tektoncd-catalog/task/rhacs-deployment-check/3.73/README.md

 * Skipping TLS Verify is currently required.
 TLS trust bundle not working for quay.io etc.
 * If the namespace value is not found in the deployment manifest any RHACS policies which are scoped to specific namespaces will not be matched.
+* Need the --send-notifications flag to accept false as a value.
+* StdoutConfig not available until at least pipelines 1.9